 Public Act 99-0906 (the "Future Energy Jobs Act") took effect on June 1, 2017.
 This Act substantially revamped the Illinois Renewable Portfolio Standard to include new procurements and programs administered by the Illinois Power Agency.
 In addition, there are revisions to net metering, a new rebate for smart inverters for distributed generation projects, and new compliance obligations for Alternative Retail Electric Suppliers.

-As part of the implementation of this Act, the Agency has released a draft of its Long-Term Renewable Resources Procurement Plan.
-Comments on this Plan are due November 13, 2017.
-Information on how to comment can be found in the Cover Letter.
+As part of the implementation of this Act, the Agency filed its Long-Term Renewable Resources Procurement Plan for Illinois Commerce Commission approval on December 4, 2017.

 Long-Term Renewable Resource Procurement Plan